Queen Ntombi Twala 347 by Andy Warhol

-Queen Ntombi Twala 347 out of frame
+Queen Ntombi Twala 347 outside of the frame

 Andy Warhol - Queen Ntombi F.S.
 II 347